modcomlearning/web/README.md

 ## STep 15
 In this section, Now that we have the session Working, You will Buy a product and make payment.
 NB: User must be Logged in to make any Payment through MPESA.

-Go to single.html, Somewhere in this Page, Preferably before Similar Products,  write below Section.
+Go to **single_item.html**, Somewhere in this Page, Preferably after the section with product details,  write below Section.
 ```
 	<section class="row">
 	  <div class="col-md-6">